CAPGrasp: An $\mathbb{R}^3\times \text{SO(2)-equivariant}$ Continuous Approach-Constrained Generative Grasp Sampler: Dataset

 \section{Dataset}

-Thanks to the efficient learning algorithm outlined in \secref{sec:training\methodname{}}, we can train \methodname{} on grasping datasets that do not contain conditional labels $\alpha$.
+Thanks to the learning algorithm outlined in \secref{sec:training\methodname{}}, we can train \methodname{} on grasping datasets that do not contain conditional labels $\alpha$.
 Thus, we adapted the publicly available large-scale Acronym dataset \cite{eppner2021acronym} that contains 17.7M simulated parallel-jaw grasps on 8872 objects from ShapeNet \cite{chang2015shapenet} to our need.
-To this end, we curated our training dataset by randomly generating 100 point clouds and selecting 1000 random ground-truth grasps per object in the Acronym dataset.
-Of the 8872 objects, 112 were used for testing, while the rest were used for training.
+Of these objects, 112 were held out for the simulation experiments (\secref{sec:sim_exp}), while the rest were used for training (80\%) and validation (20\%).